 |---|---|---|

-| Static Analysis | PHPStan Level 8+ | Type errors and dead paths are found prior to review |
+| Static analysis | PHPStan Level 8+ | Type errors and dead paths are found before the review |

-| Code Style | PHP CS Fixer (PSR-12) | Deterministic formatting across sessions |
+| Code style | PHP CS Fixer (PSR-12) | Deterministic formatting across sessions |

-| Architecture Rules | .cursor/rules/ + AGENTS.md | Persistent context for every agent run |
+| Architecture rules | .cursor/rules/ + AGENTS.md | Persistent context for every agent run |

-| Tests | PHPUnit (Unit + Functional) | Behavioural guarantee with every refactoring |
+| Tests | PHPUnit (Unit + Functional) | Guarantee of behaviour during every refactoring |

-| Content Block Validation | Content Block Lint | Schema errors in YAML prior to the build |
+| Content Block Validation | Content Block Lint | Schema errors in YAML before the build |

-| CI-Gate | GitHub Actions / GitLab CI | No merge without passing mechanical checks |
+| CI Gate | GitHub Actions / GitLab CI | No merge without passing a mechanical check |

-The solution: machine-readable specifications built on patterns that LLMs already recognise from their training data – Pact Contracts, Design by Contract, Specification by Example.
+The solution: machine-readable specifications built on patterns that LLMs already know from their training data – Pact Contracts, Design by Contract, Specification by Example.
 In TYPO3 projects, this principle can be mapped through typed interfaces, contract-based DTOs, and explicit pre-/post-conditions.

 Prioritised Roadmap for Existing TYPO3 Projects